Assessing the impact of Open Research Information Infrastructures using NLP driven full-text Scientometrics: A case study of the LXCat open-access platform: Introduction

-Despite the recognized importance of community driven open-data platforms in advancing data intensive scientific fields across disciplines, their impact remains poorly understood and rarely quantified in a systematic manner~\cite{ord}.
+Despite the recognized importance of community driven open-data platforms in advancing data intensive scientific fields across disciplines, their scholarly impact remains poorly understood and rarely quantified in a systematic manner~\cite{ord}.
 Although several studies have evaluated domain-defining repositories through bibliometrics, citation counts, download statistics, or visibility across disciplines, such as quantifying scientific reach of the Protein Data Bank (PDB), the Sloan Digital Sky Survey (SDSS) etc., such approaches primarily capture visibility but often fail to reveal how datasets are used in practice~\cite{feng2020impact,zhang2010use}.
-Similarly, despite its clear influence, only limited efforts have been made to systematically assess the impact of LXCat on LTP science and engineering.
+Similarly, despite its clear influence, only limited efforts have been made to systematically assess the scholarly impact of LXCat on LTP science and engineering.
 Existing evaluations rely primarily on conventional bibliometric measures, such as citation counts of its foundational publications~\cite{pancheshnyi2012lxcat, pitchford2017lxcat, carbone2021data}.
 While these indicators reflect academic visibility, they fail to capture how LXCat data are actually being used, whether in experimental design, computational modeling, or cross-disciplinary applications.
-Citations alone cannot reveal which gas species or datasets are most frequently accessed, how usage patterns differ across subfields, how databases and solvers are combined in kinetic studies, how usage patterns have evolved over time, how the platform supports global collaboration, or what future directions might further strengthen the platform.
-This gap motivates a critical research question - how can scientific impact of LXCat be systematically quantified, beyond citation counts, in terms of data usage, thematic trends, and evolving research practices?
+Citations alone cannot reveal which gas species or datasets are most frequently accessed, how usage patterns differ across subfields, how databases and solvers are combined in kinetic studies, how usage patterns have evolved over time or what future directions might further strengthen the platform.
+This gap motivates a critical research question - how can scientific impact of research infrastructures such as LXCat be systematically evaluated, beyond citation counts, in terms of data usage, thematic trends, and evolving research practices?
 Addressing this question requires complementary approaches that move beyond bibliometrics to analyze full-text content and capture the nuances of data use.
-Recent advances in natural language processing (NLP) and scientometrics now make it possible to study such patterns directly from the scientific literature, offering powerful tools to assess the role of open data platforms in shaping research.
+While some recent studies have highlighted the potential of full-text scientometric analysis for richer semantic characterization of scientific literature \cite{Glenisson,Riehl}, the use of domain-specific knowledge with natural language processing (NLP) to derive infrastructure-centric scientometric indicators from full text publications remains largely unexplored.
+Recent advances in NLP and scientometrics now make it possible to study such patterns directly from the scientific literature, offering powerful tools to assess the role of open data platforms in shaping research \cite{sciencemapping, irnlpscientometrics}.